-This post is a beginner’s guide to manufacturing spend by loading Bluebird with gift cards at Walmart.
-Loading Bluebird using gift cards is my current method for manufacturing spending and also a good way to meet minimum spend requirements on new credit cards.
+This post is a beginner’s guide to loading Bluebird with gift cards at Walmart.
+Loading Bluebird using gift cards is my current method for meeting minimum spend requirements on new credit cards.

 When I first opened a Bluebird account, I used it heavily by loading Bluebird with Vanilla Reloads.
 Since Vanilla Reloads are now almost impossible to buy with a credit card, I have moved on to loading Bluebird with gift cards at Walmart stores.
 Fortunately, I live less than a mile away from a Walmart so this is a convenient method for me.

 Here is a quick summary on how to load a gift card to Bluebird – I will break down each step later:

 - Purchase a pin-enabled gift card using your points earning credit card.